-- 9. Open the Control Panel and double-click Add Hardware - 10.
-Once the Hardware Wizard opens, click Next - 11.
-Select Yes, I have already connected the hardware, click Next - 12.
-Scroll to the bottom of the list, select Add a new hardware device and click Next - 13.
-Select Install the hardware that I manually select from a list (Advanced), click Next - 14.
-Select Network adapters, click Next - 15.
-Select Microsoft & Microsoft Loopback Adapter, click Next
+- 1. Open the Control Panel and double-click Add Hardware - 2.
+Once the Hardware Wizard opens, click Next - 3.
+Select Yes, I have already connected the hardware, click Next - 4.
+Scroll to the bottom of the list, select Add a new hardware device, click Next - 5.
+Select Install the hardware that I manually select from a list (Advanced), click Next - 6.
+Select Network adapters, click Next - 7.
+Select Microsoft & Microsoft Loopback Adapter, click Next as shown below

-- 8. Open the Control Panel and double-click Network Connections - 9.
-Right click the new loopback adapter and select Properties
+- 1. Open the Control Panel and double-click Network Connections - 2.
+Right-click the new loopback adapter and select Properties - 3.
+Un-check all items except Internet Protocol (TCP/IP) as shown below

-- 10. Un-check all items except Internet Protocol (TCP/IP) - 11.
-Select Internet Protocol (TCP/IP), click Properties and configure the IP address to be the same as the Virtual Server (VIP), e.g. 192.168.2.20/24
+4. Select Internet Protocol (TCP/IP), click Properties and configure the IP address and mask to be the same as the Virtual Server (VIP), e.g. 192.168.2.20/24 as shown below

-12. Click Advanced and change the Interface Metric to 254 (This stops the adapter responding to ARP requests).
+5. Click Advanced, un-check Automatic metric and change Interface metric to 254 as shown below, this prevents the adapter responding to ARP requests for the VIP address

-- 13. Click OK on the Advanced and TCP/IP popup windows, then click Close save the new settings - 14.
-Now repeat the above process for all other Windows 2000 / 2003 real servers
+- 6. Click OK on Advanced Settings & TCP/IP Properties, then click Close on Connection Properties to save and apply the new settings - 7.
+Now repeat the above process for all other Windows 2003 real servers